JetBrains/lincheck/README.md

 generates a set of random concurrent scenarios, examines them using either stress-testing or bounded model checking, and verifies that the results of each invocation satisfy the required correctness property (linearizability by default).

+## 📣 Package Renaming in Lincheck 2.18
+As Lincheck is not a Kotlin-specific framework, the repository has been recently moved from "Kotlin" GitHub organization to "JetBrains."
+To complete the transition, we have also changed the package of Lincheck classes from `org.jetbrains.kotlinx.lincheck` to `org.jetbrains.lincheck`.

+As a result, when upgrading Lincheck to version 2.18 or newer, you may encounter compile errors.
+However, resolving them is straightforward:

+1. In your project, locate all usages of the package `org.jetbrains.kotlinx.lincheck`.
+2. Replace all instances of `org.jetbrains.kotlinx.lincheck` with `org.jetbrains.lincheck`.

+Following these steps will successfully fix any compilation errors arising from the package renaming in Lincheck.

 ## Documentation and Presentations